C4org/C4org.github.io/fundraising/index.md

 ## Spring Fair

-The Combating Childhood Cancer Club decided to have a Spring Fair on April 18, 2020 in order to raise money for childhood cancer research at the National Foundation for Cancer Research.
+The Poolesville Chapter of the Combating Childhood Cancer Club decided to have a Spring Fair on April 18, 2020 in order to raise money for childhood cancer research at the National Foundation for Cancer Research.
 The fair was to be at Whalen Commons, a public field in the town of Poolesville.
 This fair would have been open to the public, with a large number of our attendees to be of Poolesville.
 Due to the COVID-19, we first postponed the fair to October 10th, 2020, and then decided to postpone the fair indefinitely.
 However, before postponing, we had planned the fair to a great extent.
 Our plan for the fair consisted of:

 - Pie in the Face
 - Balloon Darts